namebasehq/gitbook-learning-center/about-handshake/handshake-auction.md

 ## More

-Confirm your understanding of Handshake Auctions by taking this bidding quiz: [quiz.nb/](http://quiz.nb.hns.to).

-Check out this detailed writeup on Handshake Auctions and strategies by [blockdomains/](https://blockdomains.hns.to): [Thoughts On Hansdhake Top-Level Domain Market Dynamics](https://blockdomains.substack.com/p/thoughts-on-handshake-top-level-domain)
+Check out this detailed writeup on Handshake Auctions and strategies by blockdomains: [Thoughts On Hansdhake Top-Level Domain Market Dynamics](https://blockdomains.substack.com/p/thoughts-on-handshake-top-level-domain)

 Still not entirely sure how to proceed?
 Visit the [Namer Community Discord](https://discord.gg/V3aTrkp)’s [#auctions-and-marketplace ](https://discord.gg/9v5QP6r)channel to ask about and discuss bidding strategies.